mvolkmann/MyUnixEnv/notes/strapi-notes.md

 The Strapi server will restart and the new content type will appear in the left nav in its plural form and starting uppercase.

+The content type "Rich Text" is just Markdown.

 ## Relation fields